 - Speakers may present novel research that is not yet published.
 Please honor any speaker’s request to refrain from sharing unpublished data or other information from presentations on any social media platform.

-- Photographing or video or audio recording presentations is not permitted.
+- Photographing, staking screenshots, or video or audio recording presentations is not permitted.
 Presentation slides will be made publicly available online at the end of the event, where permission has been granted by the presenter.

 - The Global Forum on TB Vaccines aims to foster collaboration, constructive debate, partnerships and new ideas – on social media and beyond.
 Inappropriate language or personal attacks will not be tolerated.